Published 8 Dec 2022

 A project charter is an official, internal document typically drafted by project managers in collaboration with the business manager.
 A project charter includes the important details of an approved project such as its purpose, scope, objectives, identified risks, milestones, budget allocation, and key stakeholders involved in its implementation.

-A project charter serves mainly as a team’s reference guide.
-It aims to help teams stay coordinated by ensuring that everyone is aware of each member’s role, the necessary deadlines to meet, and the risks that should be avoided in the process of completing the project’s objectives.
+A project charter serves mainly as a team’s reference guide that they can go back to throughout the project life cycle.
+It aims to help teams stay coordinated by ensuring that everyone is aware of each member’s role and in estimating the workload of each, the necessary deadlines to meet, and the risks that should be avoided in the process of completing the project’s objectives.

 5 Common Mistakes When Developing a Project Charter